 Otherwise, if you need a more precise and complete measurement instrument, it would be better to apply the RepUP Monitoring Tool.

-This software created by ReputationUP combines Big Data and AI to analyse what’s being said on the internet about your corporate or personal brand.
+This software created by ReputationUP combines Big Data and AI to analyze what’s being said on the internet about your corporate or personal brand.

-This tool scans the surface web in real-time, looking for positive, neutral and negative content related to your brand; it measures the sentiment score of online mentions in order to prevent potential reputational crisis.
+This tool scans the surface web in real-time, looking for positive, neutral, and negative content related to your brand; it measures the sentiment score of online mentions in order to prevent a potential reputational crisis.

 Thus, you can also monitor your competitors by observing their digital marketing strategy.